 An expedition of unspoiled beauty and isolation not often found in today’s world; this is a highlight trip for those with a healthy work ethic and a genuine sense of adventure!

-Adventure Consultants is renowned for the quality of its service and strategy applied to high altitude expedition climbing.
+Adventure Consultants is renowned for the quality of its service and strategy applied to high altitude expedition climbing and polar travel.
 Our reputation is attributed to meticulous planning and experienced logistics coordination.
 We have a philosophy of investing in every expedition to offer our climbers the best possible chance of success.

 “I would certainly recommend AC… competent, experienced staff, terrific personalities aware of dangers and helpful to all.
 The best organisation I have dealt with...you get what you pay for.”